 Freestone peach flesh does not stick to the pit, so they are preferred for eating out-of-hand.
 They tend to be larger and less juicy than clingstone peaches.
 They bake and preserve well, too.
-Like yellow peaches over white peaches, the vast majority of peaches for sale to retail customers are freestone peaches.
+The vast majority of peaches for sale to retail customers are freestone peaches.

 05 of 07

 Clingstone peaches have flesh that clings to their pits.
-They are softer, sweeter, and juicier than freestone peaches and hence sought after for canning and preserving (commercially canned peaches are all clingstones).
-They are also great for baking.
-One advantage of shopping for peaches at farmers markets is that you can sometimes find clingstones.
-Most grocery stores only carry freestones.
+They are softer, sweeter, and juicier than freestone peaches, and hence sought after for canning and preserving (commercially canned peaches are all clingstones), as well as baking.
+One advantage of shopping for peaches at farmers markets is that you can sometimes find clingstones; most grocery stores only carry freestones.

 The clingstone peach season ranges from May to August.Continue to 6 of 7 below.